MrMapleMadness/TicTacToe/README.md

 This is a difficult decision, I like to do things in one line, I find that code done in one displays a level of polish that a lot of programmers don't care about.
-As Blaise Pascal said - "If I had more time I would have written a shorter letter."
+However, the code often becomes less readable when it's so condensed.
+Blaise Pascal said - "If I had more time I would have written a shorter letter".
+In the end I decided to do one return statement, it's shorter and removes lines from the code.

+*COMPLETE: 16/10/2017*

 **@ TODO: 14/10/2017 Make players more robust so that players can have custom names**